 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Day 45, West Col, eastern Nepal: I was hanging on a rope, the front spikes of both crampons rammed into a wall of blue ice.
-I had already descended more than 100 feet from the pass, but the conditions were forcing us to retreat.
-I had to climb back up.
+I was hanging on a rope, the front spikes of both crampons rammed into a wall of blue ice.
+I had already descended more than 100 feet from the pass.
+Conditions forced us to retreat, and I had to climb back up.

 Nothing is easy at 20,000 feet, but this seemed impossible.
 My calves trembled like a sewing machine, while snow swirled around my goggles.
 I had no ice axe, just a jumar to grip the rope as I hauled myself up, kicking one foot after another into the ice.

-I had been moving for 11 hours straight at this point, and I had never been more exhausted or more focused.
+I had been moving for 11 hours straight and had never been more exhausted or more focused.
 But lower down on the mountain, a member of our expedition had just been killed by rockfall, and safety was above, not below.

-When I started this 1,056-mile trek across Nepal on the Great Himalaya Trail, in early 2018, it was my dream come true.
-Since the GHT was established in 2011, only about 30 people have completed the east-west traverse of the high route (there’s an easier low route).
-I was about one third of the way to joining them, crossing from the Makalu area into the Everest region, when I found myself inching back up that wall of ice.
+When I started this 1,056-mile trek across Nepal on the Great Himalaya Trail (GHT) in early 2018, it was my dream come true.
+At the time, seven years after the route was established in 2011, only about 30 people had completed the east-west traverse of the high route (there’s an easier low route).
+I was about one-third of the way to joining them, crossing from the Makalu area into the Everest region, when I found myself inching back up that wall of ice.

 But it’s one thing to be told, and another to experience.
 While I was heading downward just minutes before, eight of our group had already reached the bottom of the pass ahead of the main party.
 There, the weather changed fast, causing avalanches of rock and snow.
 A boulder tumbled down the slope, gathering speed, and no one had time to react.
 The rock struck Khem, the expedition’s head cook, killing him instantly.